owayys/notempo/README.md

 # notempo

 > [!NOTE]
 > In its current state, this project only serves as a playground for me to experiment with different knowledge managament techniques and ergonomics.
-I may refine it into a usable tool if any experimental path yields results.
+I may refine it into a usable tool, but the findings from this will more likely be used for an [Obsidian](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://obsidian.md/&ved=2ahUKEwjayeSVxfSPAxXIk68BHTDdA-QQFnoECBoQAQ&usg=AOvVaw1ILZ6Ax3NYhgLRKojFB5pV) plugin.

 To install dependencies:
 ```bash